 Larry Slawson received his Master's Degree from UNC Charlotte.
 He has 15+ years of experience with dogs and various pets.

-Throughout the world, there exists only a handful of dog breeds that can be consistently described as courageous, loyal, and devoted.
+Around the world, there exists only a handful of dog breeds that can be consistently described as courageous, loyal, and devoted.
 One of these dogs is the Chihuahua.

 Although originally bred for ceremonial purposes, this breed is now favored for its steadfast loyalty and companionship qualities (making it an ideal choice for families and elderly individuals).
 This work examines the Chihuahua and provides an in-depth analysis of the animal’s behavioral patterns, temperament, and general traits.
 It is the author’s hope that a better understanding (and appreciation) of this remarkable breed will accompany readers following their completion of this work.